National Bridge Inventory: Idaho

 • Over the life of the IIJA, Idaho will receive a total of $225.0 million in bridge formula funds, which will help make needed repairs.

-• This is down from 286 bridges classified as structurally deficient in 2020.
+• This is up from 238 bridges classified as structurally deficient in 2021.

 Top Most Traveled Structurally Deficient Bridges in Idaho